 to 320 MHz, is replaced by the center of the primary 160 MHz channel.

 As defined in 36.3.22 (EHT receive procedure), once a PPDU is received and detected as an HE PPDU, the behavior of the EHT PHY is defined in Clause 27 (High Efficiency (HE) PHY specification).
-The RXVECTOR parameters are as defined in Table 27-1 (TXVECTOR and RXVECTOR parameters).
-The PHY RXVECTOR parameters not listed in Table 27-1 (TXVECTOR and RXVECTOR parameters) are not present.
+The RXVECTOR parameters in Table 27-1 (TXVECTOR and RXVECTOR parameters) are mapped directly to the RXVECTOR parameters in Table 36-1 (TXVECTOR and RXVECTOR parameters).
+The EHT RXVECTOR parameters not listed in Table 27-1 (TXVECTOR and RXVECTOR parameters) are not present.

 CID 4536